Olanzapine Oral / IM (Zyprexa®)

 Hypotension (low blood pressure)

 Olanzapine can lower your blood pressure, especially when going from lying or sitting to standing.
 Call your care team if you feel dizzy or lightheaded.
 Take your time when going from a lying to a sitting and standing position.
-Your healthcare team may suggest taking your dose in the evenings to minimize this risk, confirm what time of day your prescriber wants you to take the medication.
+Your healthcare team may suggest taking your dose in the evenings to lower this risk.
+Confirm what time of day your prescriber wants you to take the medication.

 Less common, but important side effects can include:

-- High blood sugar: This medication can cause elevated blood sugar levels in patients with and without diabetes.
+- High blood sugar: This medication can cause high blood sugar levels in patients with and without diabetes.
 Your oncology care team will monitor your blood sugar.
-If you develop increased thirst, urination or hunger, blurry vision, headaches or your breath smells like fruit, notify your healthcare team.
-Diabetics should monitor their blood sugar closely and report elevations to the healthcare team.
+If you have increased thirst, urination or hunger, blurry vision, headaches or your breath smells like fruit, notify your healthcare team.
+Diabetics should monitor their blood sugar closely and report higher sugar levels to the healthcare team.

 - Seizures: Tell your provider if you have a history of seizures, or if you take medication to prevent seizures.